Tornadoes

 Be Prepared

-- If a tornado "warning" is issued, it means that a tornado has actually been spotted, or is strongly indicated on radar, and it is time to go to a safe shelter immediately.
+If a TORNADO WARNING is issued, it means that a tornado has been spotted, or is indicated on radar, and it is time to go to a safe shelter immediately.

 - Be alert to what is happening outside; warning signs include: